 Do you desire to be an empowered woman?
-My friend, Paige Squirrell shares about the characteristics of empowered women and how they empower others.
+What does it look like to be an empowered woman?
+My friend, Paige Squirrell shares 10 unique characteristics of empowered women and how they empower others.
 It is a privilege to welcome Paige as a guest blogger.

 Recently, while enjoying a day off together, my husband pulled a t-shirt off the rail in one of the shops we found ourselves browsing.
 It read, “Empowered women empower women.”
 I fell in love with it straight away and had to buy it.
 The words resonated with my heart.
 It was as if my own thoughts and message were summarized in these four words: “empowered women empower women”.